equinor/appsec-owasptop10wrkshp/a01/README.md

 ## Primary defenses

-- Enforce Least Privileges
+- Enforce least privileges
 - Deny by default
-- Validate the Permissions on Every Request
+- Validate permissions on every request
-- Thoroughly Review the Authorization Logic of Chosen Tools and Technologies, Implementing Custom Logic if Necessary
+- Thoroughly review the authorization logic of chosen tools and technologies, implementing custom logic if necessary
-- Prefer Feature and Attribute Based Access Control over RBAC
+- Prefer feature and attribute based access control over RBAC
-- Ensure Lookup IDs are Not Accessible Even When Guessed or Cannot Be Tampered With
+- Ensure lookup IDs are not accessible even when guessed or cannot be tampered with
-- Enforce Authorization Checks on Static Resources
+- Enforce authorization checks on static resources
 - Verify that Authorization Checks are Performed in the Right Location
 - Exit Safely when Authorization Checks Fail
 - Implement Appropriate Logging